ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 **Business Problem:**

-Cyclistic has had success attracting casual riders, but it’s the annual members that really drive profit.
-The challenge is that while casual riders are already familiar with the service, they haven’t been as likely to commit to an annual membership.
+Cyclistic has successfully attracted casual riders, but it is the annual members who drive the company’s profitability.
+While casual riders are already familiar with the service, they have not been as likely to convert to annual memberships.
 Lily Moreno, the director of marketing, believes converting casual riders into members is key to Cyclistic's future growth.
-The main question she’s asking is: **How do casual riders and annual members use Cyclistic bikes differently?** This insight is essential for crafting a marketing strategy that will convince casual riders to switch to annual memberships.
+The main question being asked is: **How do casual riders and annual members use Cyclistic bikes differently?** This insight is essential for crafting a marketing strategy that will convince casual riders to switch to annual memberships.

 **Goals:**